-I had suffered from social anxiety, an overreactive bladder and irritable bowel syndrome for many years.
+After moving to Vienna for University, my anxiety went berserk.
+I had suffered from social anxiety, low confidence and toilet anxiety for many years.
 But I coped.
 Life wasn’t a blast, but I was ok.

-Even little things, such as popping over to the shop across the road, became unsurmountable challenges and triggered frequent panic attacks.
-I existed with a constant baseline level of fear.
+But now I was forced to depend on myself for the first time.
+And even little things, such as popping over to the shop across the road, became unsurmountable challenges and triggered frequent panic attacks.

-The sick butterfly feeling in my stomach accompanied me from dawn until dusk and then turned into full-blown terror at night.
+The sickness in my stomach accompanied me from dawn 'til dusk and then turned into full-blown terror at night.
 Every unfamiliar sound sent sharp shocks through my chest.
 My heart was racing all night and I laboured hard to force air into my lungs.

 Between lectures, I sat alone while others had already formed friendships.
 I watched them chatting and laughing.
 But I couldn’t get myself to start a conversation, to just say hello and see what happened.